bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 	atomic_char bitfield[40];
 } cow_block_metadata_t;
 ```
 Each `cow_block_metadata_t` contains a 40 byte so 320 bit bitfield.
-The bitfield indicates whether the corresponding data contains data or not.
+The bitfield indicates whether the corresponding dnbd3 block contains data or not.
 For e.g. if the bitfield starts with 01.., the first 4096 contains not data and the next 4096 contain data.
 So each `cow_block_metadata_t` stores the metadata  of up to 320*4096 byte if all bits are set to 1.
 The offset is the offset where in the data file is the corresponding data stored.
 The timeChanged property contains the unix when the block was last modified, and the timeUploaded property contains the unix time when the block was last uploaded.
 It's 0 if the block was never uploaded.